Eshku/Indirect/README.md

 		const { Position, Velocity } = componentManager.getTypeIDs()

 		// Define a query for entities that have both Position and Velocity.
-		// The `react` property makes this a reactive query. this.query = queryManager.getQuery({
+		// `react` property makes this a reactive query. this.query = queryManager.getQuery({
 			with: [Position, Velocity],
 			react: [Velocity], // Only process entities whose Velocity has changed.
 		})

-		// Cache the IDs on `this` for fast access in the update loop. this.positionTypeID = Position
+		// Cache IDs on `this` for fast access in update loop. this.positionTypeID = Position
 		this.velocityTypeID = Velocity
 	}

 	update(deltaTime, currentTick) {
-		// Iterate over all Chunks that contain entities matching the query. for (const chunk of this.query.iter()) {
+		// Iterate over all Chunks that contain entities matching query. for (const chunk of this.query.iter()) {
 			// Get a marker to flag which entities we change. const positionMarker = chunk.getDirtyMarker(this.positionTypeID, currentTick)

-			// Get direct references to the raw TypedArrays for the components. const posArrays = chunk.componentArrays[this.positionTypeID]
+			// Get direct references to raw TypedArrays for components. const posArrays = chunk.componentArrays[this.positionTypeID]
 			const velArrays = chunk.componentArrays[this.velocityTypeID]

-			// Loop through each entity in the chunk. for (let indexInChunk = 0; indexInChunk < chunk.size; indexInChunk++) {
+			// Loop through each entity in chunk. for (let indexInChunk = 0; indexInChunk < chunk.size; indexInChunk++) {
-				// Because this is a reactive query, check if the specific entity's
+				// Because this is a reactive query, check if specific entity's
 				// Velocity component has changed before doing any work. if (this.query.hasChanged(chunk, indexInChunk)) {
 					// Apply velocity to position.
 					posArrays.x[indexInChunk] += velArrays.x[indexInChunk] * deltaTime
 					posArrays.y[indexInChunk] += velArrays.y[indexInChunk] * deltaTime

-					// Mark the Position component as dirty so other reactive systems can see the change. positionMarker.mark(indexInChunk)
+					// Mark Position component as dirty so other reactive systems can see this change. positionMarker.mark(indexInChunk)
 				}
 			}